AdobeDocs/experience-manager-65.en/help/communities/advanced.md

 * Both `rules` and `sub-rules` nodes are of type `cq:Page`.
 * `subRules` is an attribute of type String`[]` on the rule's `jcr:content` node.
 * `sub-rules` may be shared among various scoring rules.
-* `rules` should be located in a repository location with read permission for everyone.
+* `rules` should be in a repository location with read permission for everyone.
 * Rule names must be unique regardless of location.

 ### Included Badging Rules {#included-badging-rules}